galaxyproject/training-material/topics/statistics/tutorials/practical-deep-learning-with-pytorch/tutorial.md

 print(f"{loss_value.item():.4f}")
 ```

+> <details-title>About squeeze()</details-title>
+>
-*Note: [`squeeze()`](https://pytorch.org/docs/stable/generated/torch.squeeze.html#torch-squeeze) is used to remove the extra dimension from the output of the model.
-The model outputs a tensor of shape `(batch_size, 1)`, but we want it to be of shape `(batch_size,)` for the loss function.*
+> [`squeeze()`](https://pytorch.org/docs/stable/generated/torch.squeeze.html#torch-squeeze) is used to remove the extra dimension from the output of the model.
+The model outputs a tensor of shape `(batch_size, 1)`, but we want it to be of shape `(batch_size,)` for the loss function.
+>
+> {: .details}

 ### Training a model

-Of course, we want to train the model for multiple *epochs*.
+Of course, we want to train the model for multiple _epochs_.
 An epoch is a complete pass through the training data.
 In each epoch, we will go through all the batches of data in the `DataLoader` and perform the training steps described above.
-Additionally, we want to see how the model is performing on the *validation set*.
+Additionally, we want to see how the model is performing on the _validation set_.
 To do this, we will perform a single forward step with the current model on a validation dataset and compute the loss after each epoch.

+> <question-title></question-title>
+>
-*Question: What is the difference between a validation set and a test set?
+> What is the difference between a validation set and a test set?
 Why do we need both?
-When do you use one over the other?*
+When do you use one over the other?
+>
+> > <solution-title></solution-title>
+> >
+> > A validation set is used to tune the hyperparameters of the model and to monitor its performance during training.
+It is used to prevent overfitting and to select the best model.
+A test set is used to evaluate the final performance of the model after training.
+It is used to assess how well the model generalizes to unseen data.
+The validation set is used during training, while the test set is only used after a final model has been trained.
+In research, the test set should not be used until the final model is tested for reporting performance in your manuscript.
+> >
+> > {: .solution}
+>
+> {: .question}

 To split our data into a training and validation set, we can use the [`random_split`](https://pytorch.org/docs/stable/data.html#torch.utils.data.random_split) function.

 ```python
 data_train, data_validation = torch.utils.data.random_split(cancer_dataset, [0.8, 0.2])